ibexa/documentation-developer/docs/search/search_api.md

 ]);
 ```

-The query searches for Location B using the [`LocationId` Criterion](locationid_criterion.md),
-and for visible content using the [`Visibility` Criterion](visibility_criterion.md).
+The query searches for location B using the [`LocationId` Criterion](locationid_criterion.md), and for visible content using the [`Visibility` Criterion](visibility_criterion.md).

-Even though the Location B is hidden, the query finds the content because both conditions are satisfied:
+Even though the location B is hidden, the query finds the content because both conditions are satisfied:

-- the content item has Location B
+- the content item has location B
 - the content item is visible (it has the visible Location A)